symbol/symbol-docs/source/concepts/cross-chain-swaps.rst

     Atomic cross-chain swap between public and private network

-In order to create a trustless environment for an exchange, a specific transaction type is required that is commonly referred to as **Hashed TimeLock Contract** (HTLC).
-Two additional components characterize this transaction type: *hashlocks* and *timelocks*.
-A thorough explanation can be found on the `Bitcoin Wiki <https://en.bitcoin.it/wiki/Hashed_Timelock_Contracts>`_.
+Catapult follows the **Hashed TimeLock Contract** (HTLC) protocol to create a trustless environment for the decentralized exchange of assets.

-In other words, to reduce counterparty risk, the receiver of a payment needs to present a proof for the transaction to execute.
-Failing to do so, the payment will be released back to the sender, even if the counterparty has claimed his/her payment.
+HTLC uses *hashlocks* and *timelocks* to reduce the counterparty risk.
+Every participant in the exchange of assets needs to present proof (hashlock) to complete the exchange.
+Failing to do so, the units locked are released back to each original owner after the lock expires (timelock).

+A thorough explanation of the protocol can be found on the `Bitcoin Wiki <https://en.bitcoin.it/wiki/Hashed_Timelock_Contracts>`_.

 ********
 Protocol